Abhijeetbyte/Hall-effect-sensor-plotter/README.md

    - Adds a subplot (`ax`) with labels and a title for the Hall Effect sensor plot.
    - Configures grid lines (`ax.grid(True)`) and a red dashed line at y=0 (`ax.axhline(...)`).
    - Initializes an empty plot (`line1`) with legend (`ax.legend()`) and embeds it into a Tkinter canvas (`canvas`).
+   - `NavigationToolbar2Tk` which provides a Matplotlib toolbar, provides zoom, pan, and save functionalities,

 4. **Data Handling Functions:**
    - `update_plot()`: Clears the current plot, updates it with new sensor data (`sensor_values` and `count_values`), and redraws the canvas (`canvas.draw()`).